- Elected Officials

 Can your office help me with legal advice?

 No, the staff in the Prothonotary's Office are not attorneys.
-No staff member is permitted to give legal advice.
+No staff member in the Law Library or Prothonotary's Office is permitted to give legal advice, tell you which forms you should file or helpyou fill out/complete the forms.
 We suggest consulting an attorney.
 There is a link on our home page to an attorney referral list, or you may contact the Butler County Bar Association at: Lawyers – Butler County Bar Association (butlercountypabar.org).
 If you have financial constraints, please contact Neighborhood Legal Services at: Neighborhood Legal Services > Neighborhood Legal Services (nlsa.us).
 If you choose to represent yourself, information is available at the Law Library located on the Third Floor of the Government Center.

 The Prothonotary's Office Staff can:

 - Provide you with fees, forms and instructions that have been approved by the Court.

 - Answer basic questions about court deadlines and how they are determined.